Summary Dashboard

 Reported number of establishments represents the number of establishments whose activities were reported to the Unemployment Insurance system for the quarter.
 An establishment is an economic unit, such as a farm, mine, factory, or store, which produces goods or provides services.
 It is typically at a single physical location and engaged in one, or predominantly one, type of economic activity for which a single industrial classification may be applied.
 Reported annual average number of establishments is an average of the corresponding quarterly number of establishment levels.

-Since the previous quarter the area has grown by 37 establishments (1.8%).
+Since the previous quarter the area has declined by 7 establishments (-0.3%).

-Since the previous year the area has decreased by 42 establishments (-2.0%).
+Since the previous year the area has increased by 55 establishments (2.6%).

 The LAUS program produces monthly and annual employment, unemployment, and labor force data for census regions and divisions, states, counties, metropolitan areas, and many cities, by place of residence.
 The LAUS program provides labor force data (employment and unemployment rates) for each state and sub-state area (metropolitan areas, counties, and cities with populations larger than 25,000).
 LAUS data are used for planning and budgetary purposes, determining employment and training program needs, allocating federal funds under the workforce investment act (WIA) and the federal emergency management agency (FEMA), and identifying labor surplus areas, which receive preference in the awarding of federal procurement contracts.